smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

   <param name="type" type="ScreenType" mandatory="true" />
   <param name="duplicateScreenID" type="Integer" mandatory="false">
     <description>
       Optional parameter.
-Specify wether the content of an existing screen should be duplicated to the created screen.
+Specify whether the content of an existing screen should be duplicated to the created screen.
     </description>
   </param>